-Licensed daycare, out-of-school and preschool programs can operate as long as providers follow all public health orders and guidance for child care programs.
+Licensed facility-based programs and licensed family day home agencies can operate as long as providers follow all public health orders and guidance for child care programs.

 Licensed child care